 No matter how many sick movies are made, I would not hesitate for a second to stick out my thumb along any backcountry road.
 Country folks here are different.
 It’s the world like it should be, where people take an interest in each other, trust each other and help each other.
 That’s why I live here.

 To think that taking the actions of one mentally sick person, and that drawing conclusions about the population of a whole nation, needs a reality check.

 A movie is a movie, and mentally disturbed people can live anywhere.

 15. Lack of Common Sense

 Don’t worry about the dangers of bears, snakes, spiders and killers.
 Treat the wild animals with adequate respect.
 The things that are likely to get you into trouble are not what you think.

-It’s the heat, the cold, the distances, and the fact that Canada is thinly populated and such a large country, these are the dangers.
+It’s the heat, the cold, the distances, and the fact that Canada is thinly populated and such a large country, this are the dangers.

 It’s not the Canadian Wilderness that is dangerous, but people who do dangerous or plain stupid things.
-The problem with common sense is that it’s not that common.
+The problem with common sense is that it is often lacking.